surftemp/slstr-preprocessor/README.md

 * The preprocessor works by first computing a neighbourhood of visual pixels in a scene that are closest to each IR pixel

-  * Neighbourhoods are defined using the N nearest neighbours that lie within a maximum radius
+  * Neighbourhoods are defined using the K nearest neighbours that lie within a maximum radius
   * Cartesian distances are used, based on along-track and across-track offsets of each pixel
   * Cosmetically filled pixels are ignored to avoid making a double contribution to the output
   * Choose from using the a-stripe or (where available) the b-stripe or a combination of a-stripe and b-stripe